mari8900/CTS2022/assignment_3/src/maria/nicolaiciuc/g1099/singleton/ReadMe.txt

 Disadvantages:
     - performance of the app may be affected by the presence of only one instance
-    - synchronized could cause issues if multi threading is used READ ME
+    - synchronized could cause issues if multi threading is used